Blog

 • supporting clean, agent-friendly metadata across categories

 Without high-quality data, AI agents won’t understand that you offer the best-in-your-niche products, and they simply won’t surface in agentic decision flows.
+If you want to stay visible in an AI-driven discovery landscape, getting comfortable with GEO is no longer optional.
+Read our guide on Generative Engine Optimization for Ecommerce to discover a working strategy

 Build Your Own Agents to Help Buyers, Administrators, and Other Agents